wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 You can send data from your Spring Boot applications into our service using the Wavefront for Spring Boot Starter or the Wavefront Spring Boot integration.

 * **Wavefront for Spring Boot Starter**
   <br/> If you configure your application with the Wavefront for Spring Boot starter, you can send metrics, histograms, and traces/spans to our service.
 Once the data is in our service, you can view your data, find hotspots, and gather more data.
-  - **Freemium**: All users can run the Spring Boot Starter with the default settings to view their data in the freemium instance.
-Certain limitations apply, for example, alerts are not available.
-  - **Customers**: Customers can modify the default Wavefront Spring Boot Starter to send data to their cluster.
+Customers can modify the default Wavefront Spring Boot Starter to send data to their cluster.
 * **Wavefront Spring Boot Integration**: Customers can access the Wavefront Spring Boot integration directly from their clusters.

 If your Spring Boot applications are running on Tanzu Application Service (TAS), see the VMware Tanzu solutions workbook on [Instrumenting TAS OpenTelemetry for Spring Boot Application](https://docs.vmware.com/en/VMware-Tanzu-Reference-Architecture/services/tanzu-solutions-workbooks/solution-workbooks-TAS-OpenTelemetry-SpringBoot-TO.html).